Does It Offend You, Yeah?: Return

 On 1 July 2021, the band announced another show via social media, to take place on 23 December 2021 at the Electric Ballroom in London.
 The show was later rescheduled for 5 May 2022.

-On September 17, 2021, Does it Offend You Yeah? premiered a teaser video on their YouTube channel, announcing a comeback album titled We Do Our Own Stunts.
+On 17 September 2021, Does It Offend You Yeah? premiered a teaser video on their YouTube channel, announcing a comeback album titled We Do Our Own Stunts.

-On April 14, 2022, the band premiered their new single, "Guess Who Just Rolled Back Into Town" on their Facebook page and YouTube channel.
+On 14 April 2022, the band premiered their new single, "Guess Who Just Rolled Back into Town" on their Facebook page and YouTube channel.

 Band name

-The band revealed the origins of their name as being from British sitcom The Office.
+The band revealed the origins of their name as being from the sitcom The Office.